 DAY 1:: ARRIVAL TO NORTH CAUCASUS

-After flying into the Caucasus Mineral Waters airport (MRV), settle in for the scenic, 3-hr. drive to Mt.
+After flying into the Caucasus Mineral Waters airport (MRV), settle in for the scenic drive to Mt.
 Elbrus, the highest mountain in Europe.
 Brush up on the history of the Balkar people along the way, among whom you will be spending the next week.
+Prepare for a stunning detour for your picnic lunch, at Bylym Lake, an incredible lake nestled among grassy hills and rising rock faces.
 Once you have completed the breathtaking drive to Mt.
 Elbrus, check into your hotel and enjoy some free time to explore the area and take in the views around you.
 Don’t blink, because you will have risen 7,000 feet above sea level on this 3-hour drive without even noticing!
-You will meet your guide tonight and go over the plan for the next 6 days, and a successful Elbrus ascent!
+You will meet your guide tonight and go over the plan for the next 6 days, and a successful Elbrus encounter!

 DAY 2:: ACCLIMATIZATION HIKE

 Your acclimatization to the Caucasus Mountain heights starts today!
 Most of today is focused on preparing for your Elbrus ascent.
 Cheget is a neighboring mountain to Elbrus with a beautiful view, if the weather allows.
 As you spend several hours hiking up Cheget, getting your body used to the elevation and conditions, you will realize why the Caucasus is such a coveted destination.
 After a tasty lunch on the mountain, all gear will be double-checked (and rented as necessary), for your upcoming ascent.
 Rest up tonight, as tomorrow you are moving up to 14,000 feet, base camp!